Letter to appear to write the test

 - It has 63 pages.
 It is well-written, simple to understand and has many beautiful photos and illustrations.

-- Discover Canada is easy to read and re-read several times.
+- It is easy to read again and again.

 Enroll in a class

 - Ask questions and discuss points with your teacher or classmates.